 Rochell Sanders Prater is a Maringouin, Louisiana, native and the Vice President and Membership Committee Chair of the GU272 Descendants Association.
 She is a third-generation granddaughter of Isaac Hawkins and is also descended from the Butler, Blacklock and West descendant lines.
 Rochell has a bachelor’s degree in mechanical engineering and master’s degree in business management from Southern University A&M College and Indiana Wesleyan University.
 Her work experience has ranged from design engineer to higher education/college access professional.
 Currently, Rochell is a freelance personal development coach based in Cincinnati, Ohio.

-Father Scott Santarosa, S.J., is Provincial of the USA Jesuits West Province.
+Father Scott Santarosa, S.J., is pastor of Our Lady of Guadalupe Parish in San Diego.
+Previously, he served as Provincial of the USA Jesuits West Province.
 Prior to his 2014 appointment, Fr.
 Santarosa served as the pastor of the Dolores Mission Church in Boyle Heights, Los Angeles, where much of his pastoral work was done in Spanish.
 His previous assignments as a Jesuit have included teaching for three years at Bellarmine College Preparatory in San Jose, California, and for five years at Verbum Dei High School in Watts, Los Angeles, where he and other Jesuits worked to bring the failing high school back to its former reputation as a quality, inner-city Catholic college preparatory school.

-Father Timothy P. Kesicki, S.J., is the President of the Jesuit Conference of Canada and the United States.
+Father Timothy P. Kesicki, S.J., is the Chair of the Descendants Truth & Reconciliation Trust.
+Previously, he served as President of the Jesuit Conference of Canada and the United States.
 Headquartered in Washington, D.C., the Jesuit Conference promotes common goals and oversees international projects for the Society of Jesus.
 As Conference President, Fr.
 Kesicki works with the Jesuit Provincials of the United States and Canada in implementing programs and represents the Conference internationally.
 Prior to leading the Jesuit Conference, Fr.
 Kesicki served from 2008 to 2014 as the Provincial of the Chicago-Detroit Province of the Society of Jesus.
 From 2000 to 2008, he served as president of Saint Ignatius High School in Cleveland, Ohio.

 Joseph A. Ferrara, Ph.D.Vice President and Chief of Staff, Georgetown University